seqeralabs/xpack-dnanexus/README.md

 The plugin requires a license key to be used.
 If you are interested, please contact us for an evaluation license at [sales@seqera.io](maiilto:sales@seqera.io).

+*A pre-build version of this application is available in DNAnexus platform at this link https://platform.dnanexus.com/app/nextflow-dx.*

 NOTE: The plugin is still in beta version and some Nextflow functionalities are limited.
 See below for the known problems and limitations.

 ## Requirements